How adultery affects families

 Ways to reduce this pain and risk: All of life can be divided into two categories: Those things we can change and those things we cannot change.
 How other people think goes into the category of things 'you cannot change.'
 The best strategy is to accept the reality (that the adultery happened) as part of your history and deal with it.
 If particular individuals are troublesome because of the adultery that has happened in the past, depending on who they are, you can regulate, to some extent, the closeness or distance with them — and it is appropriate to do so.

-When adultery invades your family, you need to face it head-on.
-Adultery is a negative event, there is no other way to describe it.
+2. Read - Adultery is a negative event, there is no other way to describe it.
 However, there are things you can do to reduce the damage it causes and improve the likelihood of a positive future.
-Read about the first step that needs to be taken in order to survive infidelity.
+Read about the first-step that needs to be taken in order to survive infidelity.

 3. Professional assistance - Often the assistance of a relationship professional who specializes in infidelity is required to help you survive infidelity.
 Below are sources where you can find qualified therapists.